GUY RAZ, Host:

 When Congress reconvenes on Monday, several Republican lawmakers and even some Democrats say they won't let it happen.
 But why?
 Debt limits and consequences, that's our cover story today.

-Professor SIMON JOHNSON (Economist, Massachusetts Institute of Technology): America is born as a country highly indebted.
+SIMON JOHNSON: America is born as a country highly indebted.

 RAZ: That's Simon Johnson.
 He's an economist at MIT.
 The Revolution, he explains, was financed by debt.